Kindergarten beginning digraphs (sh, ch, th) worksheets

-A digraph is a two-letter team that makes a single new sound.
-Sh, ch, and th are the first ones most readers meet.
-Kindergartners sort picture-friendly words by their beginning team, training their ears to hear one sound where their eyes see two letters.
+A digraph is a two-letter team that makes a single new sound: sh, ch, and th are the first ones most readers meet.
+Kindergartners sort picture-friendly words by their beginning team, hearing one sound where their eyes see two letters.

 The kind of words you'll sort